 .

-Rossella Sferlazzo is a visual artist born in Anzio (Rome), but whose heart and art beat to the unique rhythm of the small Sicilian island of Lampedusa, where she lives and works.
-Since childhood, she has cultivated a deep attraction to color, photography, and artistic expression.
+Rossella Sferlazzo is a visual artist from Anzio (Rome).
+Her heart and art are deeply connected to the small Sicilian island of Lampedusa, where she lives and works.
+Since she was a child, she has loved colour, photography, and artistic expression.

 Educational Journey